 William Shatner, 91

 William Shatner is an accomplished Canadian actor who is best known for his portrayal of Captain James T. Kirk in the Star Trek franchise.
-His seven-decade career is still fruitful; as of this writing he has published dozens of books, has a successful annual Hollywood Charity Horse Show Charity Auction that raises money for children and veterans in need, and serves as the executive producer of The UnXplained on the History channel.
+His seven-decade career is still fruitful.
+He has published dozens of books, has a successful annual Hollywood Charity Horse Show Charity Auction that raises money for children and veterans in need, and serves as the executive producer of The UnXplained on the History channel.

 In May 2022, the Golden Globe and Emmy Award-winning actor said he feels decades younger than he actually is.
 “They mentioned [my age] the other day, and I said, ‘To whom are you addressing that remark?’” he recalled to the St. Louis Post-Dispatch.
 “I used to feel like 32,” he continued.
 “I traveled a lot this weekend, and (today) I’m about 56.”
 He turned 91 on March 22, 2022.

-Legendary actor, director and moviemaker Clint Eastwood turned 91 on May 31, 2021.
+Legendary actor, director, and moviemaker Clint Eastwood turned 92 on May 31, 2022.
 The actor, who found his big break in the 1959 to 1965 television series Rawhide, has a whopping 71 acting credits and 45 directing credits on his IMDb page.
 Some of the biggest films he’s acted in and/or directed include 1992’s Unforgiven, 2004’s Million Dollar Baby, 2008’s Gran Torino, and 2014’s American Sniper.

 In response to a question about why he’s still directing into his 90s, he admitted it’s a mixture of joy and competitiveness that keeps him going.
 “I just like it.
 I have nothing against other directors, but I might have a whole different take on things and I don’t want to be thinking, ‘Why did I give it to him?’” he explained to the Los Angeles Times in September 2021.
 In regard to acting, he said he asks himself, “’What the hell am I still working for in my 90s?
 Are people going to start throwing tomatoes at you?'”
 He continued, “I’ve gotten to the point where I wondered if that was enough, but not to the point where I decided it was.
 If you roll out a few turkeys, they’ll tell you soon enough.”